-- 8.4.1 The full employees's contribution shall be deducted from the unit member's pay by the City and forwarded to the Public Employees' Retirement System in accordance with the rules and regulations governing such contributions. - 8.4.2 New employees, as defined by the Public Employees' Retirement System (PERS), hired on or after January 1, 2013, shall make a member contribution of 50% of the Normal Cost of the benefit as a pre-tax deduction from the employees' paycheck each payroll period.

-The City has implemented Employer Pick-up, Internal Revenue Code 414 (h) (2) on the employee's contribution to the Public Employees' Retirement System.

-- 8.4.3.
-As soon as practicable, the City will modify its contract with CalPERS to provide for a 3.0% additional Member Contribution over and above Normal Contribution for classic members.
-This means that classic members will make an additional 3.0% contribution into their member account and will cease making the contribution in 8.3.2.
+- 8.4.1 The full employee's contribution shall be deducted from the unit member's pay by the City and forwarded to the Public Employees' Retirement System in accordance with the rules and regulations governing such contributions. - 8.4.2 New employees, as defined by the Public Employees' Retirement System (PERS), hired on or after January 1, 2013, shall make a member contribution of 50% of the Normal Cost of the benefit as a pre-tax deduction from the employees' paycheck each payroll period. - The City has implemented Employer Pick-up, Internal Revenue Code 414 (h) (2) on the employee's contribution to the Public Employees' Retirement System. - 8.4.3 As soon as practicable, the City will modify its contract with CalPERS to provide for a 3.0% additional Member Contribution over and above Normal Contribution for classic members.
+This means that classic members will make an additional 3.0% contribution into their member account and will cease making the contribution in section 8.3.2.
 The total member contribution for classic employees will be 12%. - 8.4.4 Each employee designated by CalPERS as a "new member" (PEPRA member) in accordance with applicable laws shall contribute the greater of half of the normal cost or twelve percent (12%). - 8.4.4.1 In the event that half of the normal cost is less than twelve percent (12%), PEPRA members will contribute an amount equal to the difference between half of the normal cost and twelve percent (12%) toward employer's contribution to the Public Employees' Retirement System.
-For example, if half of the normal cost is 11.5%, PEPRA members will contribute an additional 0.5% for a total of 12%. - 8.4.4.2 Any additional employer contribution paid by PEPRA member shall be taken as a pre-tax deduction from the employees' paycheck each payroll period.
+For example, if half of the normal cost is 11.5%, PEPRA members will contribute an additional 0.5% for a total of 12%. - 8.4.4.2 Any additional employer contribution paid by PEPRA member shall be taken as a pre-tax deduction from the employees' paycheck each payroll period. - 8.4.4.3 Effective the first full pay period following July 1, 2025, the PEPRA cost share shall end and each employee designated by CalPERS as a "new member" (also known as PEPRA member) in accordance with applicable laws shall contribute half of the normal cost of the plan as calculated annually by CalPERS.